yoriyuki/moh/README.txt

 ** Preparation of Financial Data

 To use moh, first you need to prepare your financial data.  moh does not require the specific format for them.
-You only need to put the line as follow to some plain text file in the specified directory or its subdirectories.
+You only need to put lines as follow to some plain text file in a specified directory or its subdirectories.

 [2012-11-29]$ Wallet -> Expense lunch 7-11 convenience store 700